mersch23/DevOpsChallenge/README.md

 # Goal

-Create a script that will build a docker image, deploy to server on aws, and create a script that will periodically check if the server is running.
+Create a script that will build a docker image, deploy to server on aws, and create another script that will periodically check if the server is running.

 # Prerequisites